Characterizing the Gravitational Wave Signal from Core-Collapse Supernovae: Methods.

+We employ twelve logarithmically spaced energy bins for $\nu_e$ and $\bar{\nu}_e$, while heavy-lepton neutrinos are lumped together into a single effective species ``$\nu_\mu$.''
+Our neutrino treatment accounts for gravitational redshift, Doppler effects, and inelastic scattering~\citep{Burrows:2016ohd, Vartanyan:2018iah}.
+Together with our previous calculations \cite{Vartanyan:2018iah}, these are the only simulations including neutrino-matter inelastic scattering in the context of a truly multi-dimensional neutrino-transport scheme.
+In particular, we do not use the ray-by-ray method \citep{Skinner:2015uhw, Glas:2018oyz}.

-Gravity is treated in the monopole approximation using an effective general-relativistic potential \cite{2006A&A...445..273M}. \acp{GW} are estimated using the quadrupole approximation \cite{Finn:1990qf}, and evaluated at every timestep ${\sim}10^{-6}\ {\rm s}$.
-For the analysis, we downsample to 16,384~Hz, the data readout frequency of Advanced LIGO \cite{TheLIGOScientific:2014jea}.
+Gravity is treated in the monopole approximation using an effective general-relativistic potential \citep{2006A&A...445..273M}. \acp{GW} are estimated using the quadrupole approximation \citep{Finn:1990qf}, and evaluated at every timestep ${\sim}10^{-6}\ {\rm s}$.
+For the analysis, we downsample to 16,384~Hz, the data readout frequency of Advanced LIGO \citep{TheLIGOScientific:2014jea}.

-\paragraph{Results.}
+\section{Results.}

 Runaway shock expansion occurs for all but one of our progenitors (see Fig~\ref{fig:rshock}).
-The explosions proceed in accordance with the general expectations from the delayed neutrino mechanism \cite{Colgate:1966ax, Burrows:1993pi}.
+The explosions proceed in accordance with the general expectations from the delayed neutrino mechanism \citep{Colgate:1966ax, Burrows:1993pi}.
+The inclusion of inelastic scattering and many-body corrections to neutrino-matter cross sections, and the presence of sharp compositional interfaces in most of the progenitors we considered are key for the successful explosion we witness in our calculations \citep{Burrows:2016ohd, Vartanyan:2018iah}.
 Even after shock runaway, asymmetric accretion onto the \ac{PNS} persists for most of our progenitors to late times.
 The only exception is the $9 M_\odot$ progenitor, for which the shock runaway is followed by the emergence of an almost isotropic neutrino-driven wind.
-A more detailed account of our simulations will be presented elsewhere.
-Here, we focus only on the \ac{GW} signal from these models.
+This completely terminates accretion onto the PNS for this model.
+We documented the same behavior in previously published simulations of the same progenitor in 2D \citep{Radice:2017ykv} and in 3D \citep{Burrows:2019rtd}.